Skip to content

 Claiming a name requires a commitment scheme, which enables the claimant to commit to a name and after the commitment has been accepted into the chain, reveal the name to finish the process.

-A commitment should be binding, i.e. the claimant cannot change the value they commited to without changing the actual commitment and hiding, so that a malicious miner learns nothing about the value the claimant has commited until they chose to reveal that value.
+A commitment should be binding, i.e. the claimant cannot change the value they committed to without changing the actual commitment and hiding, so that a malicious miner learns nothing about the value the claimant has committed until they chose to reveal that value.
 This prevents malicious miners from front running, i.e. upon seeing a claim transaction, including their own claim request for the same name instead of the original claimant's one.

 After the claim transaction the aens protocol is carried in clear text, in order to support auctions.